Probate Q&A Series

 1. Detailed Answer

 State law sets out both the grounds and the procedure.
 Under G.S.
-28A-18-1, a personal representative (executor) stands subject to removal if the court finds that the executor:
+28A-9-1, a personal representative (executor) stands subject to removal if the clerk finds that the executor:

 • Neglects duties, including failure to file required inventories or accountings;

-To begin, the beneficiary drafts a petition stating the specific breaches with supporting facts.
-The petition goes to the clerk of superior court in the county where the estate is pending.
+To begin, the beneficiary drafts a written application or petition stating the specific breaches with supporting facts.
+The matter goes to the clerk of superior court in the county where the estate is pending.
 Under G.S.
-28A-18-2, the clerk sets a hearing date.
-The petitioner must serve the executor and other interested parties with notice of the petition and hearing date.
+28A-9-1, the clerk may issue an order to the personal representative to appear and show cause why the representative should not be removed.
+The petitioner must serve the executor and other interested parties with notice of the hearing as directed by the clerk.

-At the hearing, the beneficiary carries the burden to prove the breaches by a preponderance of the evidence.
-If the court finds sufficient grounds, it will issue an order removing the executor.
-In many cases, the court also orders the former executor to file a full accounting and may impose a surcharge for any losses or unauthorized distributions under G.S.
-28A-18-3.
-Finally, the court appoints a successor personal representative to complete estate administration under G.S.
-28A-18-4.
+At the hearing, the beneficiary generally must prove the asserted grounds by a preponderance of the evidence.
+If the clerk finds sufficient grounds, the clerk may enter an order removing the executor.
+The clerk may also require the former executor to account and to deliver estate assets to the successor personal representative.
+A successor personal representative may then be appointed to complete estate administration under the applicable provisions governing successor personal representatives.

 Timing matters.
 A beneficiary should act promptly once they discover breaches to preserve estate assets and enforce rights.
 Gathering clear documentation of missing funds, late filings, conflicting transactions or other misconduct strengthens the petition.